nshrimal11/Data_Analytics_Projects/Coffee_Sales_Dashboard/README.md

 ## Methodology

-The project followed a systematic approach to data analysis, with the following key steps:
+The project followed a systematic approach, with the following key steps:

 ### 1. Data Preparation and Cleaning